 Letters of Determination and Zoning Conformance Letters may be appealed to the Board of Appeals within fifteen (15) days after the date of issuance.
-For further information, please contact the Board of Appeals in person at 1650 Mission Street, Room 304, call (415) 575-6880, or visit their website.
+For further information, please contact the San Francisco Board of Appeals at 1650 Mission Street, Room 304, telephone (415) 575-6880, or visit their website.

 What is a Variance?

-A variance is a request for an exception from the quantitative standards of the Planning Code, such as rear yard, front setback and parking.
+A variance is a request for an exception from the quantitative standards of the Planning Code, such as rear yard, front setback and parking, but not limited to open space, dwelling unit exposure, mass reduction, permitted obstruction and the like.
 Certain provisions of the Planning Code, such as height, sign and use requirements, are not variable.
 The Zoning Administrator hears and makes determinations on variance applications.
-In order to grant a variance, the following findings must be made:
+In order to grant a variance, the following findings must be met: